- Is the residence located close to the school?

-Bed linen, blankets, pillows, towels, plates and cutlery are provided to each student.
+Bed linen, blankets, pillows, plates and cutlery are provided to each student.
+You will need to bring your own towel.
 Although we do provide an extra warm blanket in winter, you may want to bring your own warmer blanket in the colder months if you prefer.

 - How will I wash my clothes?

-There is a laundry service on the 3rd floor of the residence.
+There is a laundry service provided on-site.
 Laundry is charged per load and you need to drop off your washing in the morning, before class.

 - Are the rooms serviced (cleaned)?